matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 Push Rule Actions: Tweaks
 -------------------------
 The 'set_tweak' key action is used to add an entry to the 'tweaks' dictionary that is sent in the notification poke.
-The following tweaks are e defined:
+The following tweaks are defined:

 sound
   A sound to be played when this notification arrives. 'default' means to